PedroCotovio/pedrocotovio.github.io/index.md

 ## 2022/2023

-[comment]: <> (### Intelligent Systems, Faculty of Sciences of the University of Lisbon)
+### Computer Networks, Faculty of Sciences of the University of Lisbon (2nd Semester)

-[comment]: <> (Teaching Theoretical-Pratical classes, offered to different bachelor degrees within the Faculty, in the 2nd Semester.)
+Teaching Theoretical-Pratical classes, offered to students of Information Technologies.

-[comment]: <> (Class covers Artificial Intelligence Fundamentals, such as search algorithms, going all the way to Machine Learning Fundamentals.)
+Course covers computer networks fundamentals.

+### Knowledge Engineering, Faculty of Sciences of the University of Lisbon (2nd Semester)

+Teaching Theoretical-Pratical classes, offered to students of Computer Science Engineering.

+Course covers machine learning fundamentals.

-[comment]: <> (### Advanced Machine Learning, Faculty of Sciences of the University of Lisbon)
+### Advanced Machine Learning, Faculty of Sciences of the University of Lisbon (2nd Semester)

-[comment]: <> (Teaching Theoretical-Practical classes, offered to all Department of Informatics Masters' Programs in the 2nd Semester.)
+Teaching theoretical-practical classes, offered to all Master Programs of the Department of Informatics.

-[comment]: <> (Class focuses on more advanced topics such as Ensemble Learning, Markov Models, Deep Learning and Reinforcement Learning.)
+Course focuses on more advanced machine learning topics such as Ensemble Learning, Markov Models, Deep Learning and Reinforcement Learning.

-### Programming I, Faculty of Sciences of the University of Lisbon
+### Programming I, Faculty of Sciences of the University of Lisbon (1st Semester)

-Teaching Theoretical-Practical classes, offered to first year students of 7 Bachelor Programs.
+Teaching theoretical-practical classes, offered to first year students of 7 Bachelor degrees.

 Course focuses on programming fundamentals.